varunvatsal/learning_react/readme.md

 password_generator -> learning how to use useState, useCallback, useEffect hook to create a random password generator

 currency_converter -> making real time currency converter, using api, useState, useEffect.

+learning_react_router -> making a multiple linked webpages using react router, navlink, link, paths etc, Rendering a nested UI from the route matches